-Elizabeth De Wolfe is fascinated by ordinary women who find themselves in extraordinary situations.
+Elizabeth De Wolfe writes the stories of ordinary women's extraordinary lives.
 She is the award-winning author of The Murder of Mary Bean and Other Stories, on the short life and lonely death of the New England mill girl Berengera Caswell, and of Shaking the Faith on Mary Marshall Dyer’s early-nineteenth-century anti-Shaker campaign.

 Working much like a detective, De Wolfe hunts archives for clues on lives almost forgotten.
 Her current project explores an 1890s national scandal involving a congressman, his mistress, and a girl spy.